mohd-akram/redactor/README.md

 Redactor
 ========

-A WebExtension for redacting posts on Twitter, Reddit and Hacker News that match one or more word filters.
+A WebExtension for redacting posts on X, Reddit and Hacker News that match one or more word filters.

 Get Started
 -----------